 - a.
 Application of Expedited External Review.
-You may make a request for expedited external review under the medical plan and dental plan at the time you receive either: - a denial with respect to benefits under the medical plan, if the denial involves a medical condition for which the timeframe for completion of an internal appeal of an urgent care claim would

-- a final denial with respect to benefits under the medical plan or dental plan, if you have a medical condition where the timeframe for completion of a standard external review would seriously jeopardize your life or health or would jeopardize your ability to regain maximum function, or if the final denial concerns admission, availability of care, continued stay, or a health care item or service for which you received emergency services, but have not been discharged from a facility. - b.
+You may make a request for expedited external review under the medical plan and dental plan at the time you receive either: - a denial with respect to benefits under the medical plan, if the denial involves a medical condition for which the timeframe for completion of an internal appeal of an urgent care claim would seriously jeopardize your life or health or would jeopardize your ability to regain maximum function and you have filed a request for an appeal of an urgent care claim; or - a final denial with respect to benefits under the medical plan or dental plan, if you have a medical condition where the timeframe for completion of a standard external review would seriously jeopardize your life or health or would jeopardize your ability to regain maximum function, or if the final denial concerns admission, availability of care, continued stay, or a health care item or service for which you received emergency services, but have not been discharged from a facility. - b.
 Preliminary Review.
 Immediately upon receipt of a request for expedited external review, the claims administrator must determine whether the request meets the reviewability requirements set forth above.
 The claims administrator will immediately send a notice that meets the requirements set forth for standard external review of claims, as well as its eligibility determination. - c.
 Referral to Independent Review Organization (IRO).
 Upon a determination that a request is eligible for expedited external review following the preliminary review, the claims administrator will assign an IRO pursuant to the requirements set forth above for standard external review.
 The claims administrator must provide or transmit all necessary documents and information considered in making the denial or final denial determination to the assigned IRO electronically or by telephone or facsimile or any other available expeditious method.
 The assigned IRO, to the extent the information or documents are available and the IRO considers them appropriate, will consider the information or documents described above under the procedures for standard external review.
-In reaching a decision, the assigned IRO will review the claim de novo, meaning it is not bound by any decisions or conclusions reached during the claims administrator's internal claims and appeals process. - d.
+In reaching a decision, the assigned IRO will review the claim de novo, meaning it is not bound by any decisions or conclusions reached during the claims administrator's internal claims and appeals process.

+d.
 Notice of Final External Review Decision.
 The IRO will provide notice of its decision, in accordance with the requirements set forth above, as expeditiously as your medical condition or circumstances require, but in no event more than 72 hours after the IRO receives the request for an expedited external review.
 If the notice is not in writing, within 48 hours after the date of providing such notice, the assigned IRO will provide written confirmation of the decision to you and the claims administrator.